sveredyuk/repositor/README.md

 If you need to add new method to repo, just define it in repo file.

 ## TODO
+* Specs on the way...
+* Add mongoid support
 * Some improvements ? =)